Browse A-Z

 SLE AND PREGNANCY

 Both SLE and some of the medicines used for SLE can harm an unborn child.
 Talk to your provider before you become pregnant.
-If you become pregnant, find a provider who is experienced with lupus and pregnancy.
+If you become pregnant, find a provider who is experienced with SLE and pregnancy.

 When to Contact a Medical Professional